Cobalt, Blood

 Diet, medication, and nutritional supplements may introduce interfering substances.
 Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, and non-essential over-the-counter medications (upon the advice of their physician).

-Transport 6 mL whole blood in the original collection tube.
+Transport 3 or 6 mL whole blood in the original collection tube.
 (Min: 0.5 mL)

 Room temperature.
 Also acceptable: Refrigerated.